systragroup/quetzal-network-editor-doc/docs/microservice/03_ML_Matrix_Road_Caster.md

 ![Alt text](/microservice/4_HERE_speed_prediction_1.png)

-They will be a generation of those two outpout for the number of OD chosen.
+They will be a generation of those two outputs for the number of OD chosen.

 ## API key